Learning an Interpretable Risk Scoring System for Maximizing Decision Net Benefit: Introduction

-\paragraph{Risk Scoring Systems.} Ustun and Rudin proposed the Supersparse Linear Integer Model (SLIM), which learns sparse linear classifiers with small integer coefficients by optimizing a 0-1 loss function through mixed-integer linear programming \cite{ustunSupersparseLinearInteger2016}.
-Building on this work, they further proposed RISKSLIM, a variant designed specifically for risk assessment, which instead minimizes logistic loss by solving a mixed-integer nonlinear program \cite{ustunLearningOptimizedRisk2019}.
+\paragraph{Risk Scoring Systems} Ustun and Rudin proposed the Supersparse Linear Integer Model (SLIM), which learns sparse linear classifiers with small integer coefficients by optimizing a 0-1 loss function through mixed-integer linear programming \citep{ustunSupersparseLinearInteger2016}.
+Building on this work, they further proposed RISKSLIM, a variant designed specifically for risk assessment, which instead minimizes logistic loss by solving a mixed-integer nonlinear program \citep{ustunLearningOptimizedRisk2019}.
 Compared with the SLIM model that produces only binary classification outputs, RISKSLIM can generate probability estimates and achieve better calibration and discrimination.

 Our model departs from both SLIM and RISKSLIM by shifting the optimization focus from predictive accuracy or calibration to explicit decision utility.
 While SLIM minimizes a 0-1 loss for binary classification and RISKSLIM optimizes logistic loss to improve calibration and risk estimation, the proposed approach directly maximizes the weighted net benefit across multiple decision thresholds, effectively optimizing the area under the net benefit curve (AUNBC).
 This utility-driven perspective integrates DCA within the learning process.
 Thus, it enables the model to align predictive performance with practical decision outcomes rather than post-hoc evaluation.
 Structurally, all three models share the use of sparse integer coefficients for interpretability, but the proposed model introduces multiple integer intercepts and decision-dependent variables to accommodate piecewise constant risk probabilities tailored to user-defined thresholds.
-Unlike SLIM’s single binary output and RISKSLIM’s continuous risk scores, the proposed model generates calibrated, piecewise risk estimates that explicitly balance discrimination and calibration with decision utility.
+Unlike SLIM’s single binary output and RISKSLIM’s continuous risk scores, the proposed model generates calibrated, piecewise risk estimates that explicitly balance discrimination and calibration with decision utility. \Cref{tab:rssdnb_comparison} summarizes the key differences between RSS-DNB, SLIM, and RISKSLIM from multiple perspectives.
 Finally, it generalizes the theoretical framework of SLIM by extending learning capacity results to multi-threshold risk scoring.
 This clearly demonstrates comparable generalization performance when coefficient bounds are sufficiently broad.